 "Embracing our values today… to be a successful part of the world tomorrow!”

 At South Farnborough Junior School, English and the teaching of English is the foundation of our curriculum.
-Our main aim is to ensure every single child becomes primarily literate and progresses in the areas of reading, writing, speaking and listening so that they have high-quality communication skills which will help them to communicate effectively with others in a variety of mediums.
-This prepares them for our ever-changing and developing world.
+Our main aim is to ensure every single child becomes primarily literate and progresses in the areas of reading, writing, speaking and listening.

-Staff at South Farnborough feel it is seminal to highlight and be aware of the differing groups of learners and vulnerable children in their class so that lessons are inclusive.
+Staff at South Farnborough feel it is seminal to highlight and be aware of the differing groups of learners and vulnerable children in their class.
 Once this information is acquired, teachers can plan and teach personalised English lessons, which focus on the particular needs of each child.
 We recognise that each child has their own starting point upon entry to every year group and progress is measured in line with these starting points to ensure every child can celebrate success.

 With these aims in mind, we have ensured that half an hour of discrete reading teaching happens daily across a two-week planner.
 This ensures that reading is explicitly taught every day and that vulnerable groups can be highlighted and supported appropriately to further ensure progression, and that specific year group skills are secure.
-Lessons are planned based upon appropriate texts and allows the children to learn comprehension skills but also independence, a love of wider reading and exposure to rich vocabulary, which is absolute key in all sessions for all learners.
-Engaging pupils is crucial for high quality learning.
+Lesson are planned based upon appropriate texts and allows the children to learn comprehension skills but also independence, a love of wider reading and exposure to rich vocabulary, which is absolute key in all sessions for all learners.
 Reading is not only celebrated in classrooms at South Farnborough, around school and in our library, you will find displays which celebrate authors and children’s favourite books to promote a love of reading and complement children’s learning.
-We have regular reading celebrations to promote a love of reading.
-Every year we participate in ‘World Book Day’ with whole-school themed activities, we have frequent author visits and close links with the School Library Service helps us to promote Summer and Winter reading challenges.
-The SLS support also allows us to work with a dedicated and experienced team who provide access to the very best library resources.
-This ensures our school library and classroom reading areas support the curriculum and give pupils a wide range of stimulating reading material.

 Below are examples from each year group where children will have the opportunity to use their English skills across the wider curriculum: